AngeloGaeta1990/Heart_attack_risk/README.md

    **Cause**: Variables to plot the ROC curve were not provided in the correct order.

    **Solution**:  Provided the variables in the correct order in the ROC curve function.

+1. **Error**: Deployment on Heroku failed with the following error: Compiled slug size: 1000.7M is too large (max is 500M).

+   **Cause**: The `Tensorflow` library has a size of approximately 500 MB, exceeding the limit for Heroku deployment.

+   **Solution**: Remove the `Tensorflow` library from requirements.

 ---